-Pole: Any street, utility, traffic signal, streetlight or any other pole in the ROW and designed to support facilities in addition to wireless facilities.
+Pole: Any street, utility, traffic signal, streetlight, banner or any other pole in the ROW designed to support facilities in addition to wireless facilities.

-Right(s)s-of-Way, or ROW: The term right(s)-of-way or ROW means the surface, the airspace above the surface and the area below the surface of any public street, alley, viaduct, elevated roadway, bridge, public easement, or any other public way for which the Village is the authority that has jurisdiction and control and may lawfully grant access to such property pursuant to applicable law.
+Right(s)s-of-Way, or ROW: The term right(s)-of-way or ROW means the surface, the airspace above the surface and the area below the surface of any public street, alley, viaduct, elevated roadway, bridge, public easement, or any other public way for which the Village is the authority that has jurisdiction and control and may lawfully grant access to such property pursuant to applicable law, including rights of way owned or dedicated to the Acme Improvement District, a dependent special district of the Village (collectively with Wellington, the "Village").
 "Public rights-of-way" shall not include any real or personal Village property except as described above and shall not include Village buildings, fixtures, or other structures or improvements, regardless of whether they are situated in the public rights-of-way.